IanBans/wire-validation-tool/README.md

 This program will not be able to design, edit, or visually display wiring harness schematics.

 ## Build Instructions
-To build the python script to a windows installer or windows exe with cx_freeze, install dependencies `pip3 install -r requirements.txt` then run `python3 build.py bdist_msi` or `python3 build.py setup_exe.`
+To build the python script to a windows installer or windows exe with cx_freeze download Python 3.9.12.
+Install the dependencies with pip `pip3 install -r src/requirements.txt` then navigate to `/src/pyside2` and run `python3 build.py bdist_msi` or `python3 build.py setup_exe.` find the installer in `/src/pyside2/dist`

- find the installer in the `build` folder
+To run the app directly from source.
+Clone the repository and install the dependencies using Python 3.9.12. `pip3 install -r src/requirements.txt` navigate to `/src/pyside2` and run `python3 main.py`